-Food and Water Survival Storage
+Food and Water Storage At Home

-Food Items Storage Locations
+Food Storage Locations

 Find locations where the foods are not in the Sun’s rays at all during the day.
 Avoid attic spaces because they often get quite hot during summer months.

 Another consideration is, ‘convenience’.
 Since successful food storage requires effective food rotation, keeping some or all of your food storage within easy access will help to maintain that practice.
-Food rotation shelving systems are a big help to a successful setup.

 Water Storage Locations